nqminds/OpenWRTDocs/README.md

         option input 'ACCEPT'
         option network 'wan wwan wan6'
 ```

+Check with 'ifconfig' that there is the new 'eth1' network interface.

 ## 6. Configure SD-CARD ##
 LogIn into the shell with: ssh root@192.168.100.1